markowetzlab/CINSignatureCellLines/README.md

 Code base used to generate copy number signatures from pan-cancer cell line SNP6.0 array data used to generate copy number signatures as part of the publication "A pan-cancer compendium of chromosomal instability"

 Final absolute copy number profiles (hg19) for these cell lines can be found [here](https://github.com/VanLoo-lab/ASCAT.sc).
-Copy number signatures can be easily generated from these profiles using the [CINSignatureQuantification](https://github.com/markowetzlab/CINSignatureQuantification) package
+Copy number signatures can be easily generated from these profiles using the [CINSignatureQuantification](https://github.com/markowetzlab/CINSignatureQuantification) package.

 ## Reproducing cell line data
 ### Setup